cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Predictive Model

-Update the Trained model with Test dataset for predicting the Item Outlet Sales data.
-Verified and updated the data cleaning process which we have implemented for Train dataset.
-After converting the categorical data with indicators, we can apply the trained model.
+Update Trained model with Test dataset for predicting Item Outlet Sales data.
+Verified and updated data cleaning process which we have implemented for Train dataset.
+After converting categorical data with indicators, we can apply the trained model.

 Created predictive model using the above Hyper-tuned Boosted Decision